 Talk less, listen more.
 It’s not about your ego, it’s about the plants.
 It’s not about your ideal garden, it’s about building good systems.
 Surround yourself with a good team of professionals that you can trust and learn from.
 Remember, the cannabis market didn’t invent agriculture.
 A good farmer can be easily trained to grow cannabis.

 If you like the abbreviated article, let us know in the survey at the bottom of the article!
 We’re always interested in hearing your feedback.
+If you want to read more, you can read the full article below.

 The Operation